phloreenm/MP2-JS--CI-CoBC-FM/README.md

 1. [**Aknowledgment**](#aknowledgment) -->

 - **About the site**
 "Scythia Minor Greek Ancient Colonies" website focuses on promoting cultural heritage tourism of ones of the most famous archaeological sites on the western shores of the Black Sea.
-Today, these site are located on Romania's territory, in a region called [Dobrudja](https://en.wikipedia.org/wiki/Dobruja) (Dobrogea - the area lies between the Danube river on West and the Black Sea at East).
+Today, these site are located on Romania's territory, in a region called [Dobrudja](https://en.wikipedia.org/wiki/Dobruja) (Dobrogea - the area lies between the Danube river on West and the Black Sea at East, part of historical Thrace).
 Dobruja boasts a rich history and many more site of archaeological significance, but I chose only three of them, as they have in common as being located close to the sea, so they were important port cities, but also economic centers.

 ---